Driver Operated Weighbridge Systems

 feed the registration number into the computer to be logged against the record being written.
 If the RF tag or

-datakey has a vehicle or vehicles associated with it and the number read by this system is not one of those,
+datakey has a vehicle or vehicles associated with it and the number read

 then the computer can take appropriate action, such as logging a warning or alerting Security.